Weather App - FAQs

 The Met Office is a UK Government Trading Fund and in addition to providing a range of free at the point of use warning and forecast services, is tasked with developing commercial revenue.
 To support this we use advertising on our mobile app and we try to make this advertising as relevant as possible.

-Since releasing the new app we have happily offered full refunds to customers who had paid to remove advertising if they were able to provide a valid receipt showing proof of purchase on the old app.
+Since releasing the app we have happily offered full refunds to customers who had paid to remove advertising if they were able to provide a valid receipt showing proof of purchase on the old app.
 However as of February 2018, Google Play no longer supports refunds that are more than a year old - therefore we are no longer able to provide refunds for purchases made on the old app.

 If you are an iOS customer you will need to contact the App store directly, we are sorry we are unable to process these directly but the App Store holds your payment details needed to process the refund.

-As we have a new app if you would like to remove advertising you would need to pay for the ad removal version.
+As we have an app if you would like to remove advertising you would need to pay for the ad removal version.
 Alternatively if you don’t wish to pay, we hope you enjoy the app and that the advertising doesn’t affect your experience.
 The app has been through solid user testing and has been designed for the ads to have minimal impact on the user experience.

 If you are an iOS customer: